-All students will study:
+All students will study: English: for both semesters 1 & 2 (2 units)

-English: for both semesters 1 & 2 (2 units) Mathematics: for both semesters 1 & 2 (2 units) Humanities: for a minimum of one semester (1 unit) Science: for a minimum of one semester (1 unit)
+Mathematics: for both semesters 1 & 2 (2 units)

+Humanities: for a minimum of one semester (1 unit)

+Science: for a minimum of one semester (1 unit)

 You have some choice within these compulsory units.

 Within each area, you can choose between:

-English Mathematics Humanities Science You will study this for both semesters.
+English Mathematics Humanities Science

 You will study this for both semesters.
+You will study this for both semesters.
 These units run for 1 semester only.
 These units run for 1 semester only.

-2 units 2 units 1 unit l unit English OR EAL Semester 1 AND 2 Semester 1: General Maths A minimum of ONE of the following: A minimum of ONE of the following: Semester 2: General Maths OR Maths Methods Accounting/ Business Management Global Politics Forensic and Consumer Science Introduction to Biology OR OR HistoryLegal Studies Introduction to Chemistry Advanced English Semester 1 AND 2 Advanced Mathematics Semester 1 AND 2 Sociology Introduction to Physics Introduction to Psychology OR OR - , 0 , Literacy Semester 1 AND 2 Numeracy Semester 1 AND 2
+2 units 2 units 1 unit 1 unit

+English OR EAL Semester 1 AND 2 OR Semester 1: General Maths A minimum of ONE of the following: A minimum of ONE of the following: Advanced English Semester 1 AND 2 Semester 2: General Maths OR Introduction to Accounting Forensic and Consumer Science OR Literacy Semester 1 AND 2 Maths Methods Introduction to Business Management Introduction to BiologyIntroduction to Chemistry Semester 1 AND 2 OR Advanced Mathematics Semester 1 AND 2 OR Introduction to History Introduction to Legal Studies Introduction to Sociology · Numeracy Semester 1 AND 2 3,